rook/rook/design/object-bucket/object-bucket.md

     ceph.rook.io/object/claims: [1]
 provisioner: "" [2]
 parameters:
-  serviceName: MY-STORE [3]
+  objectStore: MY-STORE [3]
-  serviceNamespace: MY-STORE-NAMESPACE [4]
+  objectStoreNamespace: MY-STORE-NAMESPACE [4]
 ```

 1. Label `ceph.rook.io/object/claims` associates all artifacts under the CephObjectBucketClaim operator.
 Defined in example StorageClass and set by cluster admin.
 1. `provisioner` value ignored, only the Rook-Ceph operator will watch CephObjectBucketClaims
-1. `serviceName` directs the operator to the object store service
+1. `objectStore` used by the operator to derive the object store Service name.
-1. `serviceNamespace` the namespace where the object store service exists
+1. `objectStoreNamespace` the namespace of the object store